wso2/docs-is/en/docs/setup/data-purging.md

     You can schedule the aforementioned queries to be run at regular intervals.

-1. Disable the internal session cleanup process by configuring the following properties in the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.
+1. Disable the internal session cleanup process by configuring the following properties in the `deployment.toml` file (which is stored in the `<IS_HOME>/repository/conf` folder).

     ```toml
     [session_data.cleanup]